Ecce0/ecce0/README.md

 ## About Me 🚀

 I'm an AWS Cloud Engineer transitioning into **Product Management**, bringing hands-on experience with Node.js, React.js, Terraform, and AWS services (Lambda, DynamoDB, API Gateway, VPCs, CloudWatch).
 My technical background helps me bridge the gap between engineering teams and business goals: I understand what's possible, what's practical, and how to build products that scale sustainably.
 I'm drawn to **product management** because I love the strategic side of technology: understanding user needs, translating them into features, and guiding products from concept to launch.
-I recently earned my CSPO certification and have been working with Agile methodologies, sprint planning, and backlog management from a developer's perspective for 5 years.
+I recently earned my CSPO certification and have been working with Agile methodologies, sprint planning, and backlog management for 5 years, gaining insight from a developer's perspective..

 - 🌱 Currently learning: **Terraform + Pinescript + Hitchiti**
 - 🔭 Working on: **The Relocation Calculation App (solving a real problem I'm experiencing)**